 - Federal agencies agree that exposure to Lead-based paint is among the most concerning Lead exposures for children.

-- The paint, glaze or coating an modern item intended for use by children is required (by law) to fall below 90 ppm for Lead.
+- The paint, glaze, or coating of a modern item intended for use by children is required (by law) to fall below 90 ppm of Lead.

 - Federal regulatory agencies consider paint to be “Lead-based paint” (and extremely hazardous to children) when it reaches levels of 5,000 ppm Lead or higher.